 Blade Runneropens a new window (1982) Ridley Scott’s opens a new windowadaptation of Philip K. Dick’s Do Androids Dream Of Electric Sheep is a science fiction classic.
 In the not too distant future genetically engineered “replicants” are employed as off world miners and for other tasks too dangerous for humans.
 Physically indistinguishable from people, replicants are forbidden from Earth.
 When a small group of escaped replicants tries to hide out in a neo-noir Los Angeles, blade runner Rick Deckard is tasked with hunting down and exterminating them.
 Dark and brooding in tone, this film makes the viewer confront what it is that makes us so fearful of “the other”.

-A Clockwork Orange (1971) Featuring another dystopia may betray my tastes as a younger man.
+A Clockwork Orangeopens a new window (1971) Featuring another dystopia may betray my tastes as a younger man.
 This is Stanley Kubrick’sopens a new window take on the classic Burgess novel.
 This film is violent and disturbing throughout.
 It asks the very pertinent question: what should society do with violent, sociopathic people that present a danger to everyone around them.
 Can a person’s very essence be forcibly changed, and if it can, should it?

 The Shawshank Redemptionopens a new window (1994) Tim Robbinsopens a new window and Morgan Freemanopens a new window give masterful performances in this adaptation of the Stephen King novella.
 A wrongfully imprisoned man finds his way into the warden’s graces by his financial acumen.
 However, that very quality keeps the corrupt warden from petitioning his release when his innocence becomes apparent.
 At what point must one take matters into his own hands?

 Fight Clubopens a new window (1999) This visually stunning adaptation of Chuck Palahniuk’s novel of the same name was no small feat.
 Palahniuk loves using circular, opaque language and internal dialogue.
 This picture does an excellent job of capturing the tone and the feel of the novel.